Skip to content

 control_freq (float): control frequency (in Hz) at which to control the object.
 If set to be None,

-simulator.import_object will automatically set the control frequency to be 1 / render_timestep by default.
+simulator.import_object will automatically set the control frequency to be at the render frequency by default.

 controller_config (None or dict): nested dictionary mapping controller name(s) to specific controller